 3.10.9.6 Telemetry and State Estimator Performance Monitoring

 (1) ERCOT shall monitor the performance of the State Estimator, Network Security Analysis, SCED, and LMP Calculator.
-ERCOT shall post a monthly report of these items on the MIS Secure Area.
+ERCOT shall post a monthly report of these items on the MIS Secure Area, except for reports of State Estimator convergence rates that ERCOT shall post on the ERCOT website.
 ERCOT shall notify affected TSPs and QSEs of any lapses of observability of the transmission system.